JessieElorza/ticket-lifecycle/README.md

 <img src="https://github.com/user-attachments/assets/d330f9d7-915d-4d28-8a0e-cf2f21c731c4" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 After a quick follow up with the client, confirmation of the issue being resolved is confirmed by Karen and all systems are running smoothly.
-The ticket is completed and wechanged the status of the ticket from "Resolved" to "Closed".
+The ticket is completed and we changed the status of the ticket from "Resolved" to "Closed".
 </p>
 <br />